s-londono/disasterresponse/README.md

 - Models:

 The script `train_classifier.py` builds and trains the classification model on the database of messages.
-It expects as argument the database of messages, previously created by `process_data.py`.
+It expects as argument, the path to the database of messages, previously created by `process_data.py`.
 The model, trained and ready to use for prediction, will be saved as a pickle file at the path specified by the second argument.
 To invoke this script, go to the project's root directory and run:

 ```bash
 python models/train_classifier.py MESSAGES_DB_PATH MODEL_PICKLE_PATH